hpierre74/react-course-v2/README.md

 - `yarn test exercise-$exerciseNumber`
   > e.g. : `yarn test exercise-1`

+Launching an exercise in another language than english:

+- `NX_LANG='$myLocale' yarn start exercise-$exerciseNumber`
+  > e.g. : `NX_LANG='fr' yarn start exercise-1`
+  > :information_source: The locale must exist in `libs/course-hints/src/lib/constants.ts` and the exercises READMEs should be translated.

 ## What you'll learn

 You will create a simple shopping app step by step.